 Even if you decide not to breastfeed, skin-to-skin contact is still important.
-You can give your baby his first feed like this.
-It will help to calm him and make him feel safe and nurtured.
+You can give your baby their first feed like this.
+It will help to calm them and make them feel safe and nurtured.

 When can I start skin-to-skin?